Italian Bentayga rival is due in 2017, and it will use Lambo's first ever turbo...

 On the inside

-The 500 carries its heritage-lite exterior into the cabin, with a body- colour dash and a smattering of chrome.
-With its gearstick mounted high beneath the centre console, there is a sense of space up front that belies how cramped the 500 really is, especially in the back, a factor made more frustrating by the lack of rear doors.
+The 500 carries its heritage-lite exterior into the cabin, with a body- colour dash and a smattering of chrome (some models get cool digital dials for 2015).
+With its gearstick mounted high beneath the centre console, there is a sense of space up front that belies how cramped the 500 really is, especially in the back, made more frustrating by the lack of rear doors.
+Fiat argues it offers the Panda for those who do need more space and practicality but, although neatly designed, it’s nowhere near as retro-cool as the 500.

-Much like the Panda, the 500’s engines are small, frugal and overwhelmingly strong.
-Insurance premiums are manageable too, and this car ought to enjoy some strong residuals due to its inherent desirability.
+Much like the Panda, the 500’s engines are small, frugal and overwhelmingly strong (even if the TwinAir may not quite deliver the real-world economy suggested by on-paper stats).
+There are no diesels for the facelifted car, because nobody bought them.
+Insurance is manageable, and it has good residuals due to its desirability.
 Opt for a TwinAir in the right colour, and you’re putting your money somewhere very sensible.

 That said, there is something effeminate about the 500 that will deter male buyers from all but the Abarth variants, but even so, this is a popular little city car that will always sell on easily.